wavefrontHQ/docs/pages/doc/start_trial.md

 1. Select a VMware Cloud organization or create a new one.

-    {% include note.html content="If you want to onboard the service to an existing organization, you must have the **Organization Owner** role for that organization." %}
+    {% include note.html content="If you want to onboard the service to an existing organization, you must have the VMware Cloud **Organization Owner** role for that organization." %}

     To create an organization: